openmobilehub/.github/profile/README.md

 We are committed to breaking down barriers in software development.
 Learn more and join the revolution by visiting [developer.openmobilehub.com](https://developer.openmobilehub.com).

+## Monthly TSC Meetings

+**Calling all developers!** Want to shape the future of the Open Mobile Hub admin portal?
+Join our Technical Steering Committee (TSC) meetings and have a direct impact on the project's direction.
+Your insights and expertise are invaluable.
+Learn more and find meeting times here: [https://github.com/openmobilehub/admin](https://github.com/openmobilehub/admin)

 ## Governance

 For details on our project's governance model and how decisions are made, please see our [Governance Policy](https://github.com/openmobilehub/admin/blob/main/GOVERNANCE.md).